wmorgan/dcos-docs/1.7/usage/tutorials/postgres/README.md

   }
 }
 </pre>

-Run the following dcos command:
+Add the Marathon app definition to DC/OS with this CLI command:
 <pre>
 dcos marathon app add postgres.marathon.json
 </pre>

-This command will install PostgreSQL server on your DCOS cluster and make it available on VIP 5.4.3.2 and standard Postgres port 5432.
+This command installs the PostgreSQL server on your DC/OS cluster and makes it available on VIP `5.4.3.2` and standard Postgres port `5432`.

 # Test installation